Zhenna/ETL_Pipeline_MySQL_BigQuery/README.md

 ├── ...
 │
 ├── terraform                     # Infrastructure as code
-│   ├── terraform_import.sh       # shell script to import resources
+│   ├── terraform_import.sh       # shell script to import resources when necessary
+│   ├── backend.tf                # storage of terraform state
+│   ├── cloud_storage.tf          # storage of raw data
 │   ├── cloud_run.tf              # runners for all jobs
 │   ├── cloud_scheduler.tf        # triggers for all jobs
 │   ├── iam.tf                    # service account and permissions